Larsterbraak/TimeGAN/README.md

   * To produce Figure 22 and 23, see TimeGAN_kupiec.py
   * To produce Figures 24, 36 until 43 see main.py
 * 7.4 ECB's proposed mapping
-  * To produce Figures XX until XX, see blabla.py
+  * To produce Figures 26 until 28, see metrics.py, stylized_facts.py and main.py

 ## Technologies